electron/packager/README.md

 ## Installation

 This module requires Node.js 10.0 or higher to run.
-On macOS/Linux, the `unzip` program is required.
-On Windows, both [.NET Framework 4.5 or higher and Powershell 3 or higher are required](https://github.com/feross/cross-zip#windows-users).

 ```sh
 # For use in npm scripts (recommended)